Ever-Faithful, Ever-Lovely: Evergreens

 At one time, nurseries recommended that homeowners amend the soil to suit the plant.
 But Dudley says that today professionals suggest that if a plant will have to live in clay soil, then plant it in clay soil.
 The most important thing when planting is to remember to plant it high.
 An easy-to-remember piece of advice from Dudley: “Plant it high and it won’t die; plant it low and it won’t grow.”
 Never plant below soil level.
 That will often kill a plant.
 Also, when digging the hole, make sure it is wide enough for the roots to spread, and mound the soil around the roots.
 When selecting a suitable area to plant evergreens, always be sure to avoid wet spots.
 Jon Perdew, owner of Green Needles Tree Farm in Coleman Falls, stresses that evergreens do not like to have wet feet.
 He also suggests using native plants, such as mountain laurel and rhododendron, as much as possible in your garden plans.
 Once the plant is in place, remember to water it regularly until it is well established.
 Rainfrost Nursery

 recommends a deep watering twice a week for eighteen months.
 Remember that roots continue to grow even in the winter, so watering year-round is essential.
 Depending upon the size of the plant, use from one to five gallons of water poured slowly over the roots.
 Heavy mulching around the base of the plant will keep it moist and protect it from extreme weather conditions.
 Do not forget to feed newly planted evergreens.
 A slow-release fertilizer works best.
 Not all evergreens require pruning.
-While some need an occasional trim to remove a stray branch or two, others require more maintenance.
+While some need an occasional trim to remove a stray branch or two, others require more maintenance by tree lopping hervey bay.
 Check with the nursery when purchasing the plant for details on pruning.
 The local extension service can also provide excellent pruning tips.
 Nationally known master gardener Jerry Baker is a great fan of evergreens.
 “They have a bit more class than your everyday shrub,” he says.
 He points out that if they are planted properly and provided minimal care, they will thrive and provide year-round color.
 But if you ignore their specific needs, you may wind up with “ever browns.”